Narisetty-Geethika/Spotify_Data_Analysis/README.md

 - Top 5 most popular artists
 - Top 5 loudest tracks
-- Artist with the most danceability song
+- Top 5 Artists with the most danceability song
 - Top 10 instrumentalness tracks
 - Histogram plots for tempo, loudness, acoustiness, danceability, instrumentalness, etc.

 ## Methadology

-I will be employing several techniques using Pandas, Matplotlib, seaborn in Jupyter Notebbok to clean, filter, group data and plot to provide the opportunity for meaningful measurements and insights.
+I will be employing several techniques using Pandas, Numpy, Matplotlib, Seaborn in Jupyter Notebbok to clean, filter, group data and plot to provide the opportunity for meaningful measurements and insights.

+## Summary of Analysis

+- Top 5 artists based on popularity
+- Top 5 songs based on loudness
+- Top 5 artists with songs based on danceability
+- Top 10 songs based on instrumentalness
+- Analysis based on Popularity
+- Analysis based on Loudness
+- Analysis based on acousticness
+- Analysis based on liveness

+To view the analysis Click [Here](